the-road-to-learn-react/the-road-to-react/manuscript/react-modern/explicit-data-fetching.md

 * The button's event handler sets confirmed search as state by using the current search term.
 * Only when the new confirmed search is set as state, execute the side-effect to perform a server-side search.

-What's important with this feature is that we need a state for the fluctuant `searchTerm` and a new state for the confirmed search.
-But first of all, create a new button element which confirms the search and will execute the data request eventually:
+What's important with this feature is that we need a state for the fluctuating `searchTerm` and a new state for the confirmed search.
+But first of all, create a new button element which confirms the search and executes the data request eventually:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~